lunartechfreek/pawfect-pups/README.md

 The second section of the page is the benefits section.
 This consists of a heading styled with a green background and border shadow, and also four sections detailing the benefits of training your dog with Pawfect Pups.
 Each of the four sections consists of an image of a dog to the left and a text box styled orange with my border-shadow class added to it.

 With this page being fully responsive the trainers section is aligned as a column on small screens, and aligned in a row on larger screens.
 This was done by changing the flex direction with a media query.
 With the benefits sections being horizontally orientated I displayed in a column on all screen sizes so as to not appear cluttered on larger screen sizes.
-I did make sure to increase the box size and font size as the the screen size increases through media queries and responsive units of measurement.
+I did make sure to increase the box size and font size as the the screen size increases through media queries or responsive units of measurement.

+##### Classes

+The about page features a large hero image covering the full width of the screen underneath the header.
+I have placed the title of this page in the centre of the hero image with an orange background on the heading to increase contrast and accessibility.
+I have applied my border-shadow class to the heading box to make it pop out a bit and emphasise that it is on top of the image and not a part of it.

+This page consists of four boxes with each of these boxes representing a different class the company offers.
+Each box is styled with an orange background with border radius applied to the edges.
+Each box contains an image of a dog and a green text box styled with my box-shadow class.
+These elements are arranged in the box through flex-box.

+The page is fully responsive and the boxes are displayed in a column on smaller screen sizes and are displayed in two rows of two on larger screen sizes.
+I did this through the use of a flex box.
+All of the elements are responsive through the use of media queries or responsive units of measurement.

+##### Booking